Retail & Consumer Goods

 Employee rights

-Shop workers have the right to opt out of Sunday working after 3 months' employment.
-They must give 3 months' written notice.
+Shop workers (unless employed to work only Sundays) can opt out of Sunday working at any time by giving 3 months' written notice — the notice period, not a qualifying period of employment.
 Dismissing an employee for refusing Sunday work is automatically unfair dismissal.